 Our Respite program allows you as parent or caregiver to take some time for yourself.
 You get the opportunity to focus on self-care (or errands, or whatever!) while your child goes out with a trained respite worker for fun and educational activities.

 Are you attending (or about to attend) Dutchess Community College?
-Are you struggling with a psychiatric disability or an addiction disorder?
+Are you recovering from a psychiatric disability or an addiction disorder?
 Could you use a little extra support on campus?

-Our Supported Education Program will allow you to make the most of your college experience by helping you get adjusted and connect to useful services.
-Achieve your educational goals, build strong relationships, find meaningful work, and stay happy and healthy throughout!
+Our Supported Education Program will allow you to make the most of your college experience by helping you get adjusted and connected to useful services.
+Achieve your educational goals, build strong relationships, and stay happy and healthy throughout!

 Are you (or someone you know) between 18 and 25 and struggling to adjust to adulthood?
 Is your teen currently in the Teen Challenge[LINK] program and looking for the next step?